 The rear houses the heart of the beast.
 As the photos show the entire rear section is removable.
 There are no screws to remove so access is granted in seconds.
-Fit and finish is once again excellent!
-Inside the end-user is shown a nicely detail engine.
+Fit and finish are once again excellent!
+Inside the end-user is shown above-average engine detail.
 From a distance the detail is excellent, but as you approach the model you find the individual layers don’t all show at the same level of detail.
 Some pieces are metal and others plastic; it’s the plastic bits that don’t show well.
-Now I have zero issues will companies using plastic, it’s how they fine tune or choose these materials and the cohesion of these materials that is my main concern.
+Now I have zero issues will companies using plastic, it’s how they fine-tune or choose these materials and the cohesion of these materials is my main concern.
 The Porsche 1997 911 GT1 is $225 plus, the model should have the detail to match.
 If you’re looking for a Zonda power plant look elsewhere.

 The wheels are nicely executed as in typical AUTOart form.
 Wheel and various braking components are executed well.
 With the cover off you can see the nicely detailed coil-over shocks too.
-The tires also feature the Michelin lettering and what not.
+The tires also feature Michelin lettering and whatnot.

 I don’t believe the Porsche 1997 911 GT1 plain body is a priority for all.
 I am a huge fan of AUTOart’s plain body series cars; I think I own them all.
 So elevating my current UT Model Porsche 911 GT1 road car was a must.

-The AUTOart Porsche 1997 911 GT1 plain body is a terrific piece, yes there are a few short coming, but the package on a whole is solid.
-Access to the interior working are a true delight, and when everything works as it is suppose to that makes things a whole lot sweeter.
+The AUTOart Porsche 1997 911 GT1 plain body is a terrific piece, yes there are a few shortcomings, but the package on a whole is solid.
+Access to the interior working is a true delight, and when everything works as it is supposed to that makes things a whole lot sweeter.
 I have no problems recommending the piece.
 Enjoy the pics!